viperproject/prusti-dev/docs/dev-guide/src/config/flags.md

 Verify only the single execution path goes through the given basic blocks.
 All basic blocks not on this execution path are replaced with `assume false`.
 Must be enabled using the [`ENABLE_VERIFY_ONLY_BASIC_BLOCK_PATH`](#enable_verify_only_basic_block_path) flag.

 > **Note:** This option is only for debugging Prusti.

+## `VERIFY_ONLY_DEFPATHS`

+When set to the defpath of a local method, prusti will only verify the specified method.
+A fake error will be generated to avoid caching of a success.

+> **Note:** When passing this flag through environment variables, it should be a string of space-separated defpaths.

 ## `VERIFY_ONLY_PREAMBLE`